7Ragnarok7/DEDMAP/README.md

 ```sh
 $ dedmap [--option(s)] [target(s)]
 ```
- - By default a tcp scan will be performed if no options are provided.
+ - By default, a TCP scan will be performed if no options are provided.

  - -t option must be exclusively used if any other option is used like -p or -v or -s.

- - By default the well-known top 1024 ports will be scanned if no ports are specified.
+ - By default, the top 1024 ports will be scanned if no ports are specified.

  - Long Options (--<options>) have more priority.

-### Options: :-
+### Options :-
  - -h, --help              show this help message and exit

  - -v, --verbose           run in verbose mode

- - -d, --dns               performs a dns lookup
+ - -d, --dns               performs a DNS lookup

  - -r, --rdns		   performs a reverse dns lookup